aktersnurra/gustafrydholm.xyz/content/cv.md

 #### Software

-Here is a table of some software that might be worth mentioning that I have interacted with.
+Here is a collection of software that I have interacted with that might be worth mentioning.

 | Name       | Level        |
 | ---------- | ------------ |